 Most people buy coffee already roasted, but if you want the freshest, most flavorful beans, you may want to roast your own.
 Before roasting, coffee beans are green and grassy.
 The high temperatures used to roast the beans cause chemical changes to bring out the aroma and flavor that you love.

 Finding a good coffee roaster can be daunting.
-We reviewed a wide variety of roasters and compiled a list of the eight best home coffee roasters available in 2020.
+We reviewed a wide variety of roasters and compiled a list of the eight best home coffee roasters available this year.
 In our detailed reviews, we’ll cover the major features and pros and cons of each model.
 We believe you need to see the good and the bad to make the right choice.

 A Quick Summary of the Winners (Updated in 2021)